mdovey/Governance/docs/Introduction.md

     between these layers

--   A resource model for the EOSC, and a skeleton outline of the Executive layer's role in commissioning and supporting the EOSC resources
+-   A resource model for the EOSC, and a skeleton outline of the Executive layer’s role in commissioning and supporting the EOSC resources

 -   An outline of the role and structure of the Stakeholder layer and